 Despite his image as a zany singer of hits like Rock Inland Line and My Old Man’s a Dustman, the then 43 year-old king of skiffle was renowned for his acid, biting wit in show business circles.
 A regular, yet unnamed, judge was reported to have said “I’ve already asked the producer if I can be on the panel the week Lonnie makes his debut.
 It could be the best show of all.”

-Lonnie and the rest of the panel watched the following seven new acts;
+Lonnie and the rest of the panel watched the following confirmed line-up of seven ‘new’ acts;

 - Easy Street (four-piece group) from London